Mo-Alaa88/My-portfolio-Udacity-project/README.md

 transform: scaleX(-1);`
 * Viewport meta tag is included in HTML. ` <meta name=”viewport” `
 * All content is responsive and displays on all display sizes.
 This includes:
-1-  Desktop
-2-  Mobile: Google Nexus 5
+` Desktop & Mobile: Google Nexus 5 & Tablet: Apple iPad`
-3-  Tablet: Apple iPad

 **Good luck**